Advanced Guide

 For a detailed guide, please take a look at the Tutorial at official gRPC docs.

-We need to create a customer.proto file to define our service and the rpc methods that the service provides.
+We need to create a customer.proto file to define our service and the RPC methods that the service provides.

 // Indicates the protocol buffer version that is being used